luiseeisfeld/LuiseEisfeld.github.io/_pages/cv.md

 * Applied Econometrics (Graduate Course), Spring 2019.

 ### Scholarships, Awards, and Workshops
-* NBER Graduate Workshop on the Economics of Artificial Intelligence, Toronto, 2019 (scheduled)
+* NBER Graduate Workshop on the Economics of Artificial Intelligence, Toronto, 2019
 * PROMOS Scholarship (granted by the German Academic Exchange Service), 2014
 * Dean's List, Hong Kong University of Science and Technology, 2014